NemProject/nem/nis/README.md

 2014-02-19 17:46:23,951 [org.nem.peer.Node extendNetworkBy] WARNING: peer/new response: {"error":1,"reason":"trust no one"}
 ```

+* removed NEMLogger, moved location of logging.properties into jetty.xml
+*

 Some configuration is in XML files, the rest of the stuff is annotation based.